IBM-Bluemix-Docs/ComposeForRabbitMQ/dashboard-settings.md

 To allow a connection from a specified range of IP addresses, use a netmask.
 The IP address must be fully specified when using a netmask.
 That means entering, for example, 192.168.1.0/24 rather than 192.168.1/24.

 ### Description
-The *Description* can be any user-significant text for identifying the whitelist entry - a customer name, project identifier or employee number, for example.
+The *Description* can be any user-significant text for identifying the allowlist entry - a customer name, project identifier or employee number, for example.
 The description field is required.

 ### Compose Services
-Whitelist entries are automatically added to Compose's servers to allow them to connect.
+Allowlist entries are automatically added to Compose's servers to allow them to connect.

 ### Removal
-To remove an IP address or netmask from the Whitelist, click the *Remove* entry displayed next to it.
+To remove an IP address or netmask from the allowlist, click the *Remove* entry displayed next to it.
-When all entries on the whitelist are removed, the whitelist will be disabled and all IP addresses will be accepted by the TCP access portals.
+When all entries on the allowlist are removed, the allowlist will be disabled and all IP addresses will be accepted by the TCP access portals.